 Today I am older than she was at these periods that I have shared.
 My lovely mother turns a year older, close to this Mother’s Day.
 I have to say, it is bittersweet.
 I am noticing the increased struggle to remember things from one day to the next.
-I carefully listen, trying to follow the rabbit trail as she wanders off in our conversations, only to stop midway and rarely come back to her original thought.
+I carefully listen, trying to follow the rabbit trail as she wanders off in our conversations, only to stop midway and rarely return to her original thought.
 I understand entirely, as I drift; we all do as we age.
-I see the frailty of the matriarch as she often looks like a bewildered little girl herself flailing to hold on to her bubble umbrella in the storm.
+I see the frailty of the matriarch as she often looks like a bewildered little girl herself, flailing to hold on to her bubble umbrella in the storm.
 I am rushing to get to her, and she doesn’t always see me in her view.

 When I see her in person, there is pure joy as her face lights up, and I am again her little girl snuggling as close as I can get.
 She lives far from me, so creating these memories is priceless.
 My heart is sad that I cannot be with her more often, and I seek every possibility for our visits as I witness dementia slowly taking her away.
 I understand one time soon; she may not recognize me, the woman she raised with abundant love.

 She is a little lost occasionally.
 I see her bewildered state, wondering the time of day, or is she in a dream—even a note of frustration when she is unclear of where or what she is saying or doing.
-I still see many glimpses of the steadfast faith-filled woman who raised five children.
+Yet, I still see many glimpses of the steadfast faith-filled woman who raised five children.
 But I can’t help but notice the fear and anxiety when she cannot control what is happening in her beautiful mind.